pkugla/blog/content/blog/why-blog/index.md

 things I find interesting, and show my authentic self.

 To keep to the last point, none of the content of the blog is AI-generated.
-While I'm optimistic about the opportunities of AI, I wouldn't want my humanity to get lost in a sea of ['valuable insights' and 'new avenues'](https://gptzero.me/ai-vocabulary).
+While I'm optimistic about AI, I wouldn't want my humanity to get lost in a sea of ['valuable insights' and 'new avenues'](https://gptzero.me/ai-vocabulary).

 Hopefully this blog will give you an insight into how I tackle problems and the technologies my mind drifts towards.
 Some of you may even find it enjoyable to read (no guarantees though)!